 + Which traditional publishers are included in this list?

 Nearly all of the US-based traditional publishers of nonfiction books.
-Several hundred in all, each with their nonfiction imprints listed.
-Whether you’re looking for a Christian or conservative publisher, a liberal or an LGBTQIA+ publisher, you’ll find plenty of options among the many publishers on this list.
+Several hundred, each with their nonfiction imprints listed.
+Whether you’re looking for a Christian or conservative publisher, a progressive or LGBTQIA+ publisher, you’ll find plenty of options among the many publishers on this list.

 + Can I really get published without an agent?